randallchan/randallchan.github.io/index.md

 He started to invest stocks in 2012 and invest cryptocurrencies in 2017, once won the simulated stock market contest in Beijing University of Posts and Telecommunications in 2012.
 In 2015 he made his first million RMB in stock markets and In 2017 he made his first 10 million RMB in crytocurrency market.
 Although in 2018, it seems fall back to the origin...
 He enjoys investing and may starts to run quantitative trading in the future at the right time.

 He has developed many hobbies from childhood, like music, basketball, table tennis, hard brush calligraphy...
+These hobbies brought him a lot of memorable experiences.
 He hopes there wil be something new coming to his life.